sassoftware/restaf-demos/tutorials/customTools.md

 //handler for running sas code const runSASFunctionSpec = {
   name: "runSAS",
   description: "run the specified file.
-The file is a path to the sas program",
+The file is a path to the sas program.
+The p",
   parameters: {
     properties: {
       file: {